lunalachique/python-100-days-challenge/content/day15.md

-# Day15 - All About Loops
+# 👉 Day 15: All About Loops

 <a href="https://www.youtube.com/watch?v=AwCI7IG-i38" target="_blank">Dāvida video</a>